danielchengml/twitter-sorter/README.md

 1. Utilize the client's REST API endpoint to collect, sort and store all the tweets from 2016 and 2017 into a Database.
 1. Build a rest API that will provide sorted feed data to the front end.

-## Technical approach for building the Application:

-This app will be built using the Node and ReactJS.
-Data will be collected from the API Endpoint systematically using a Node.js Server and stored in memory.
-The Node/ Express server will also function to serve the the desired data (tweets) to the front end via API calls.
-The front end will be built in ReactJS and will render the data to the users in an interactive format.

 ## Installation:

 In order to run the application, your machine must have node.js installed.